AlabicaCoff/AlabicaCoff/README.md

 # 👋 Hi there!
 Welcome to My AlabicaCoff World ☕

 - 🙋🏻‍♂️ My name is Thanathat Pinthu, People usually call me March.
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in Web Development and AI Automation.
 - 🧸 My hobby is watching Anime and reading Manga.
 - 🌱 I’m currently studying Computer Engineering.
 - ❤️ Nice to meet you all.